 Exact timing and length of presentation depend strongly on the class size.
 It is expected that presentation, critique, and discussion of a paper combined will last three hours or two class periods.
 For a class size of ten students, the students should only present one analytical paper.
 A prepared overview of the issues in that field or an overview paper can be distributed additionally as background material but will not be reviewed explicitly.
 The overview paper should contain only minimal analysis.
 For each presentation, all students except the advocate should prepare a single page review of the paper that will assist them if they are asked to critique the paper in front of the class.
 This one page review also should contain the questions the students may want to ask the presenter.
 There should be at least one question.
-All students have to hand in their one page review.
+The student who is asked to critique the paper and any who volunteered to critique must hand in their one page review.
 The quality of the reviews and the questions contribute to the class participation grade.